williamyeny/williamyeny.github.io/content/2024-12-11-receipt-matching-wilson-score/index.md

 I stumbled upon [a blog post on how Reddit reworked their comment ranking algorithm](https://medium.com/hacking-and-gonzo/how-reddit-ranking-algorithms-work-ef111e33d0d9), and the problem they're solving seems very similar.
 They wanted to prevent the situation where a comment with 2 upvotes and 0 downvotes would outrank a comment with 100 upvotes and 2 downvotes (oversimplified from [the full explanation](https://archive.md/Q3oC8)).

 The algorithm that they decided on was the Wilson score interval, invented in 1927.
-Here's the math (don't worry if you don't understand it, I certainly don't):
+For the curious, here's the math:

 {{ image(src="wilson-score-interval.png", full_width=true) }}